russjeffery/DudaAPI-Slate/source/includes/_responsive.md

 site_domain | String ([FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name)) | The domain of the site you want to use.
 Note that the domain value is unique across the entire Duda system. default_domain_prefix | String | Change the sub-domain prefix that you want to use.
-This must be a unique value and not used on other sites. external_uid | String | Placeholder for external system identifier. (max 45 chars) site_alternate_domains | Object | Set alternate domains for the site.
+This must be a unique value and not used on other sites. external_uid | String | Placeholder for external system identifier. (max 45 chars) lang | String | Set the language of then website.
+This is used to change the output of default strings in widgets, cookie notifications, etc.. site_alternate_domains | Object | Set alternate domains for the site.
 The alternate domain values will be redirected to the primary domain. force_https | bool | If true, all website traffic will be redirected to a secure (HTTPS) enabled site.
 Only can be set if an SSL certificate is successfully generated.
 Defaults to true.